-When I meet with potential clients, one question that I get asked is, "How much does it cost to make a video?"
+One question that I get asked often is, "How much does it cost to make a video?"
 Well, that's a great question, and I'm glad you asked!
-Clients often want a straight forward answer, like, "it's $2,000 per finished minute", or "There are 3 options: $5,000, $15,000 and $75,000", or, "Here's a rate card".
+Clients often want a straight forward answer, like, "it's $2,000 per finished minute", or it's $25,000, or, "Here's my rate card".
 In order to answer that question, may I use an analogy?
 Buying a video is similar to buying a house, i.e. not all

 houses cost the same.
 For example, a 1,000 square foot condo, a 3,000 square foot two story house, and a 10,000 square foot house with a 5 car garage and pools, lush landscaping and waterfalls do not cost the same.
 It's the same with videos.
 There are essentially 5 factors that determine the price of a video: length, talent, crew, gear, and location.
 Let's dive into each.

-To get started, for the purposes of our discussion, we're going to narrow the playing field a bit, since the scope of producing a video is all over the board, from broadcast commercials with character generation (CG) and national talent ($400,000+) and major motion pictures ($1M+) all the way to YouTube videos on a webcam that your nephew produces (free to $2,000).
+Before we get started, for the purposes of our discussion, we're going to narrow the playing field a bit, since the scope of producing a video is all over the board, from broadcast commercials and national talent ($400,000+) and major motion pictures ($1M+) all the way to YouTube videos on a webcam that your nephew produces (free to $2,000).
 For the purposes of this article, I'm going to focus on documentary and corporate video, and yes, I'm going to stick my neck out on the price range of $9,000 - $75,000.

 Wow, you say, that's a huge variance in a price point!
 Yes it is.
 And below are five reasons the rate will vary: